Join us for an adventure in flavor!

 Ingredient Notes

 • Extra Virgin Olive Oil – Use a high-quality oil for a richer flavor.
-It not only cooks your ingredients, but also acts as a finishing touch.

 • Fava Beans – Canned is convenient, but if you have time, using fresh or dried beans that have been soaked overnight will work too.
 Today we are using canned fava beans.